alex-petrenko/sample-factory/docs/get-started/experiment-launcher.md

   --slurm_print_only SLURM_PRINT_ONLY
                         Just print commands to the console without executing --slurm_workdir SLURM_WORKDIR
                         Optional workdir.
-Used by slurm runner to store logfiles etc.
+Used by slurm launcher to store logfiles etc.
   --slurm_partition SLURM_PARTITION
                         Adds slurm partition, i.e. for "gpu" it will add "-p